- Code BIOL6188

 solutions to the global challenges we face today.
 It is becoming increasingly possible to engineer living cells in the same way as digital technology, complete with dedicated

 program languages and assembly tools to quickly and modularly combine biological “parts” for a tailored purpose.
 Proponents promise clean energy, sustainable

 biomanufacturing, food security and effective disease intervention that will transform our society, alter the way we interact with our environment, and allow us to

 sustainably provide goods and services across all economic sectors.

 This course will form the basis of the ANU entry into the Australian SynBio Challenge, launched in 2020 to contribute to a vision of a strong, innovative and responsible

 Synthetic Biology sector in Australia.
-Students will be expected to work cohesively in a team of up to 10 people, designing, building and testing a synthetic biology solution to
+Students will be expected to work cohesively in a team, designing, building and testing a synthetic biology solution to

 a significant problem.
 Students will be expected to learn about Synthetic Biology and its potential applications in the process, with a particular emphasis on developing